 The frequency for PWR reactor coolant pumps is specified per pump with a 0.14/0.86 electrical/oil fire split fraction per Table 6-1 in NUREG/CR-6850 (Reference 8), Section 6.3.1.
 There is no bin specifically for BWR reactor feed pumps, but these pumps are of a similar nature and therefore combined with PWR reactor coolant pumps for the purpose of estimating fire frequency.
 The weighting factors for main feedwater pumps and other pumps are also based on split fractions in NUREG/CR-6850 (Reference 8), Section 6.3.1, Table 6-1.
 The frequency for main feedwater pumps is also specified per unit.
 The plant-wide count for other pumps is the same as in the 2013 Fire Protection SDP.

-Plant-wide unit counts need to be estimated for, battery chargers, hot work cable fires, and junction boxes.
+Plant-wide unit counts need to be estimated for load center HEAFs (electrical enclosures ≤ 1000 V), battery chargers, hot work cable fires, and junction boxes.
+HEAF fault zone unit counts need to be estimated for switchgear HEAFs (enclosures >1000 V) and non-segregated bus duct HEAFs.

 The plant-wide unit counts for the remaining generic ignition sources are based on the plant-wide unit counts specified in the 2013 Fire Protection SDP.
 These generic component counts were generated using information for several plants.
 The EPRI Fire PRA Implementation Guide provided counts for seven plants based on work performed during the IPEEE analyses.
 The Nuclear Energy Institute (NEI) provided counting information for four additional plants as a part of their efforts to support and comment on this revision of the process guidance.
 These results contained substantial plant to plant variability in some categories.
 Discussions with individuals knowledgeable of the counting process revealed that much of the variability was due to differences of interpretation of the EPRI IPEEE guidance.
 An individual plant volunteered to provide component counts using the SDP guidance directly.
 These counts were relied upon heavily in establishing the final generic count values.